Synchronization and phase transition of two-dimensional self-rotating clock models

 In contrast to the above observations, even the simplest noisy continuous-state oscillators with 2D short-range couplings, i.e., the minimal Kuramoto model or infinite-state rotating clock model, can exhibit synchronization~\cite{sarkar_noiseinduced_2020,Self_Driven_Rotors}.
 This sharp discrepancy between the $q$-state oscillator systems with $q\le4$ and $q=\infty$ raises a fundamental question: how and why does the value of $q$ shape the synchronization and phase behavior?
 To seek instructive insights, we revisit the well-established equilibrium 2D $q$-state clock model~\cite{Renormalization_planar,discrete_spin,clock_2019,clock_2020,clock_2022,clock_2022_prr}.
 When $q\ge 5$, the equilibrium clock model displays three distinct phases—disordered, quasi-long-range ordered, and long-range ordered—separated by two-step BKT transitions at high and low temperatures; while for $q < 5$, the quasi-long-range ordered phase is absent.
 Inspired by these contrasts, we propose a natural hypothesis: the absence of synchronized phases in existing noisy discrete-state oscillator models with 2D short-range interactions may stem from the lack of a quasi-long-range ordered phase in their equilibrium counterparts.
-Conversely, we suggest that the nonequilibrium form of such a quasi-long-range ordered phase could precisely correspond to the 2D synchronized phase.

-In this Letter, we verify the above hypothesis by systematically exploring the phase behavior of 2D locally coupled self-rotating $q$-state clock model—a system whose equilibrium counterpart and continuous version are well understood~\cite{oscillatorsdiscrete,discreteKuramoto}.
-We find that the system exhibits a rich variety of $q$-dependent phases and transitions, rendering it a versatile oscillator framework with broad theoretical relevance to fields such as chemistry~\cite{mikhailov_control_2006,novak_design_2008}, biology~\cite{beta_intracellular_2017,bailles_mechanochemical_2022}, and ecology~\cite{kerr_local_2002,moura_behavioural_2021}.
+In this Letter, we explore the above hypothesis by systematically studying the phase behavior of 2D locally coupled self-rotating $q$-state clock model—a system whose equilibrium counterpart and continuous version are well understood~\cite{oscillatorsdiscrete,discreteKuramoto}.
+We find that the system exhibits a rich variety of $q$-dependent phases and transitions.
+Specifically, for $q \ge 5$, a critical synchronized phase emerges with quasi-long-range order and time crystal behavior, whose asymptotic destruction by KPZ nonlinearity is suppressed by a double-exponentially diverging crossover scale.

 \emph{Model.}--- The $q$-state clock model is a spin model on a 2D $L\times L$ square lattice.
 Each spin can occupy $q$ discrete orientations (states) in the XY plane, denoted by an integer $s_i \in \{0, 1, \dots, q-1\}$ on site $i\in \{1,\dots,L^2\}$.
 The corresponding angle is $\theta_i = (2\pi/q) s_i$, representing $q$ equally spaced orientations on a unit circle (Fig.~\ref{Fig:MFtraject}(a)).
 The system configuration is thus specified by the vector $\vec{s} = (s_1, s_2, \dots, s_{L^2})$.
 In the absence of an external field, the Hamiltonian adopts the same form as the classical XY model: